WAP-Industries/shelshog-voicechat/README.md

 ---

 ### [swearingiscool.py](https://github.com/WAP-Industries/shelshog-voicechat/blob/main/swearingiscool.py)
-If you're wondering why there's a bigass dictionary of buzzwords `script.js`, that's where `swearingiscool.py` comes in.
+If you're wondering why there's a bigass list of buzzwords `script.js`, that's where `swearingiscool.py` comes in.
 JavaScript's built-in speech recognition api is fucking gay, so it censors shit like "nigger" and "cunt".

 So the solution was:
 - Take Roblox's buzzword file, decrypt and format it with `swearingiscool.py`, and modify it a lil bit
 - Then when converting the speech recognition output, just freestyle the decensoring